 The most common side effect in patients with rheumatoid arthritis was upper respiratory tract infection.
 This occurred in 4 percent of patients taking Xeljanz.
 People with psoriatic arthritis had the same side effects as those with rheumatoid arthritis.

 In patients with ulcerative colitis, the most common side effect was cold-like symptoms.
 This occurred in 10 percent of patients who had taken 5 mg twice daily and 14 percent of patients who had taken 10 mg twice daily.
 In general, people with ulcerative colitis who took the drug suffered more side effects than people with rheumatoid arthritis who took the drug.

 - Upper respiratory tract infection

-While the majority of side effects in clinical trials were not severe, the medicine does have a few serious risks, according to the drug’s label.
+While most side effects in clinical trials were not severe, the medicine does have a few serious risks.
 Some patients shouldn’t take the drug and some might be at higher risk of side effects.
 Discuss Xeljanz alternatives with your healthcare provider if this is the case for you.
-If you do take Xeljanz, but have a high risk of potential complications, your doctor should monitor white blood cell counts, hemoglobin levels and liver enzymes.
+If you do take Xeljanz, but have a high risk of potential complications, your doctor should monitor white blood cell counts, hemoglobin levels, liver enzymes, and cholesterol levels.